BaronAvAnga/Ultimes-Milites/README.md

 Playing as a centurion who managed to create a ragtag century out of the survivors of the battle, you set out to return west across the
 Rhine, into the safety of Roman land.
 Of course, this is easier said than done.
 You will encounter numerous hordes of angry Germanic tribes that you must defeat.

+I'm making this in Python for the sake of keeping my skills honed, not for any other reason.
+If you can suggest a better language/medium to make a finished product in, feel free to.